memeticcowboy/Memetic_Ecology/README.md

-# READ FIRST — For Humans and Assistants
+# READ FIRST — For Humans and AI Assistants

 This corpus defines a **diagnostic ecology of meaning, coordination, and revisability**.